-Recently, John Waters decided to hitchhike from Baltimore to San Francisco.
+Recently, John Waters decided to hitchhike from his hometown of Baltimore to San Francisco.
 He plans to chronicle his experience in an upcoming book entitled Carsick

 .
 While standing on the side of the road in a hat that read "Scum of the Earth," sporting his iconic pencil mustache, he found hospitality in a young Republican councilman and a touring indie rock band (Here We Go Magic

 ), among others.
 He muses, "I believe in the goodness of people, and I'm interested in human behavior, and I like to be surprised.
 I like to go on adventures.
 I don't have a fear of flying; I have fear of not flying.
 I think the most dangerous thing you can do is just stay home."

 Waters is leaving is home soon and coming to Grand Rapids on September 25.
 The legendary filmmaker, writer, activist, actor, visual artist and art collector's sold-out engagement at the Civic Theatre will be the first event in the ArtPrize 2012 Speaker Series

 .
 He will present his 70-minute one-man show, "This Filthy World."
 He says he'll broach the topics of "art, movies, fashion, crime -- how to be a happy neurotic."